RonenNess/sini/README.md

 SINI (Simple INI) is an ini files wrapper lib with easy-to-use methods to parse C# primitives as well as enums and custom objects.
 It also provides an API to convert an ini file into an object instance, similar to how C# allow to read XMLs as objects.

-SINI support comments and sections, and highly configurable.
+SINI support comments and sections, and is highly configurable.

 # Install